-Subsection (2): requires the first nation to appoint the auditor in an engagement letter that has been approved by the finance and audit committee.
-The terms and conditions of the appointment are to be stated in that letter including a requirement that the auditor confirm in writing that the annual financial statements and the audit of them comply with the Sample Law, the Act and FMB standards, or to identify in writing consequential non-compliance matters.
+Subsection (2): requires the First Nation to appoint the auditor in an engagement letter that has been approved by the finance and audit committee.
+The terms and conditions of the appointment are to be stated in that letter and must include the content required by Canadian generally accepted auditing standards.
+This provision satisfies Law Standard 21.4.3.

-Subsection (3): sets out the qualifications for an auditor that are required in Law Standard 19.2.2.
+Subsection (3): sets out the eligibility requirements for an auditor that are set out in Law Standard 21.4.2.

-First the auditor must be independent of the first nation, its related bodies, councillors and officer of the first nation and first nation members.
-This independence helps to ensure that the auditor will not have a conflict of interest when performing the audit of the first nation.
-Law Standard 19.2.2 only requires the auditor to be independent of the first nation but the Sample Law suggests that the auditor also be independent of those involved in the administration of the first nation as well as all members of the first nation.
-This recommendation helps to support the transparency of the operations of the first nation and its integrity.
+First the auditor must be independent of the First Nation, its related bodies, councillors and officer of the First Nation and First Nation members.
+This independence helps to ensure that the auditor will not have a conflict of interest when performing the audit of the First Nation.
+Law Standard 21.4.2 only requires the auditor to be independent of the First Nation but the Sample Law has recommended provisions requiring the auditor also be independent of those involved in the administration of the First Nation as well as all members of the First Nation.
+This recommendation helps to support the transparency and integrity of the operations of the First Nation.